hguerrero/katacoda-scenarios/amq/getting-started-broker/02-running-a-broker-instance.md

 * We see that the web console has been started at http://0.0.0.0:8161
 * We see that the Jolokia (a JMX over REST) service has been started at http://0.0.0.0:8161/jolokia

-You've got our broker unning!
+You've got our broker running!
 In the next step you will be able to check the broker console.